At a glance

 - N/A

-Dominant market leader in live streaming with the largest share of live gaming and esports viewership in Western markets
+Dominant live streaming platform with the largest share of gaming and esports viewership, integrated into Amazon's advertising ecosystem

 Twitch Ads